 \subsection{Real-world Dataset: Human Phenotype}

 The human phenotype dataset \citep{shilo202110} is a large-scale, longitudinal collection of phenotypic profiles from a diverse global population.
-It includes comprehensive human health data and provides a comprehensive view of health and disease drivers.
+It includes comprehensive human health data and provides a comprehensive view of health and disease factors.
 The dataset contains various types of participant information, categorized into tabular, time series, and image data.
-Specifically, it includes health information across 30 modalities, such as blood tests, anthropometry, fundus imaging, etc. Detailed data descriptions can be found in Appendix~\ref{app:realword}.
-In this work, we focus on the fundus imaging dataset for both right and left eyes (\textit{FRight} and \textit{FLeft}) and the sleep monitoring dataset (\textit{Sleep}) to estimate the latent factors underlying each modality.
-To validate our result, we applied the PC algorithm~\citep{spirtes2001causation} to discover causal relationships between the estimated latent variables (Z1, Z2, Z3) and other four additional tabular modalities (A, B, C, D), providing an implicit evaluation on the effectiveness.
-The result with direct causal relations is shown in Figure~\ref{fig:HumanResult}, with variables from the same modality sharing the same color and different modalities in distinct colors.
+Specifically, it includes health information across 30 modalities, such as blood tests, anthropometry, fundus imaging, etc. Detailed data descriptions can be found in the Appendix~\ref{app:realword}.
+In this work, we focus on the time-series sleep monitoring dataset (\textit{Sleep}) and the fundus imaging dataset for both left and right eyes (\textit{FLeft} and \textit{FRight}) to estimate the latent factors (Z1, Z2, Z3) underlying each modality.
+We applied the PC algorithm~\citep{spirtes2001causation} to discover causal relationships between the estimated latent variables and other four additional tabular modalities (A, B, C, D), providing an implicit evaluation on the effectiveness.
+The result with direct causal relations is shown in Figure~\ref{fig:HumanResult}, where variables from the same modality have the same color and different modalities have different colors.

-A key finding is that the causal relationships discovered are consistent with findings from medical research.
+A key finding is that the discovered causal relationships are consistent with findings from medical research.
 For example, \textit{Sleep 1} shows a direct causal relationship with \textit{Oxygen saturation}, suggesting that sleep conditions may influence blood oxygen levels.
 This observation is consistent with previous studies~\citep{wali2020correlation}.
 In addition, the fundus-related latent variables \textit{FRight 1} and \textit{FLeft 1} have a direct causal relationship with \textit{Age}, suggesting that aging plays an important role in changes in retinal health~\citep{ege2002relationship,einbock2005changes}.
-Interestingly, the fundus image of the right eye has a direct causal relationship with the grip strength of the left hand, as recently demonstrated in biological research~\citep{bikbov2023hand,qiu2020associations}.
+Interestingly, the fundus image of the right eye has a direct causal relationship with the grip strength of the left hand, as recently demonstrated in biomedical research~\citep{bikbov2023hand,qiu2020associations}.